-Gone are the days when people believed guineas pigs only needed to munch on grass all day to survive.
-Now, conscientious owners take great care in selecting a healthy, balanced diet for them.
+Gone are the days when guinea pigs were fed nothing but grass and hay.
+Now, conscientious owners take great care and enjoyment from selecting the best healthy, balanced diet for these popular pets.

-Guinea pigs can eat green beans, but they shouldn’t have them every day.
-Legumes are an excellent source of nutrients such as vitamin C and fiber, but if a guinea pig eats too many green beans it may develop kidney stones.
-We explain why this is and the quantity you can safely feed your furry friend.
+Guinea pigs can eat green beans, but they shouldn’t consume them in abundance every day.
+Though legumes are an excellent source of nutrients such as vitamin C and fiber, too many green beans can lead to a specific health condition.
+Find out what this is and how to avoid it occurring in your guinea pig.

 Why too many green beans can be bad for guinea pigs

-There are various things you should know about guinea pigs before you become an owner.
-One important aspect is there dietary requirements.
+There are various things you should know about guinea pigs if you are to become an owner.
+One important area is their dietary requirements.

 Many vegetables are good for guinea pigs but there are some they should only eat in moderation, and some they shouldn’t have at all.
 The same is true of certain fruits.

-So, yes, you can give a guinea pig green beans to munch on, just don’t give it too many at once and avoid offering them every day.
+So, yes, you can give a guinea pig green beans to munch on, just don’t provide it with too many at once and avoid offering them every day.

 The problem with green beans is the amount of phosphorus they contain compared to their calcium content.
 The levels of each are about the same, which enables the phosphorus to bind to the calcium to form kidney stones.

 Kidney stones are painful and can lead to other health complications.
 They travel to the bladder and cause extreme pain during urination.
-There’s a chance of these stones causing a complete blockage in the guinea pig’s urinary tract necessitating risky surgery.
+There’s a chance that these stones could cause a complete blockage in the guinea pig’s urinary tract necessitating risky surgery.

 - Runner beans